plattysoft/Beret/README.md

 A project to program the Rainbow HAT on Android Things on the device using Blockly (visual language that is the base of scratch)

+You can write the code directly on the Android Things device, or you can write it on an Android phone or tablet and send it over using Nearby

 # Installing

 You need to have an Android Things developer kit with at least version 1.0 of Android Things installed.